M0HAMEDZAIN/kotlin-bus-schedule-app/README.md

 # Bus Scheduler App

-This folder contains the source code for the Bus Scheduler app codelab.
+This folder contains the source code for the Bus Scheduler app.

 # Introduction
 The Bus Scheduler app displays a list of bus stops and arrival times.
 Tapping a bus stop on the first screen will display a list of all arrival times for that particular stop.